5 Things Homeowners Should Do When Buying Insurance

 Most standard home insurance policies help cover water damage if the cause is sudden and accidental, such as burst pipes or malfunctioning appliances.
 However, this does not mean that your policy will cover every kind of water damage that can occur to your home.
 Water from external sources, such as heavy rainfall, a quick spring thaw, a sewer backup, or a sump pump failure, is generally not covered— and recently, the list of exceptions has expanded to include certain water heaters.

-To avoid potential financial trouble, don’t assume that your home insurance will cover every type of water damage.
+To avoid potential financial trouble, don’t assume your home insurance will cover every type of water damage.
 Instead, it’s a good idea to contact your broker for more information and whether there’s additional water coverage that is available.

 4. Don't undervalue your personal belongings